The Single Point of Contact (SCP) is an online service for service providers and specialists from North Rhine-Westphalia and abroad.

 The aim is to make it easier for small and medium-sized enterprises to grow beyond their national borders.
 The Directive applies to all industrial, commercial, craft and professional activities.
 Excluded are, inter alia, activities in the areas of finance, health, transport, temporary agency work and private security services.

-Article 6 of the Directive requires Member States to ensure that service providers are able to complete all the procedures and formalities necessary for the reception and performance of their services through points of single contact.
+Article 6 of the Directive requires Member States to ensure that service providers are able to complete all the procedures and formalities necessary for the reception and performance of their services through EA.

 Directive 2005/36/EC of the European Parliament and of the Council of 7 September 2005 regulates the recognition of professional qualifications.